Rugby Union Players' Association: International Rugby Players Association

 RUPA was a founding member of the International Rugby Players’ Association (IRPA).
 IRPA's members include the Player Associations from England, (RPA), South Africa (SARPA), New Zealand (NZRPA) and France (Provale).

 In 2003 they were joined by the Irish and Welsh bodies, IRUPA and WRPA.
 In 2006, the Scottish players body SRPA also became members.
 They have been joined in recent years by Pacific Island Players' Association (PIPA), Japan Rugby Players' Association (JRPA) and GIRA (Italy).

 Its objectives are to promote, advance and protect the interest and objects of its members and to be the representative voice of all members on issues of importance to the international professional game.

-Australian Athletes Alliance

-RUPA is also a member of the Australian Athletes Alliance, an advocate on behalf of Australian athletes at state and national level.